webgears/dependency-scan/README.md

 Make sure you have [Pipenv](https://pipenv.readthedocs.io/en/latest/) installed.

 Then run `pipenv install`.
-To execute the `main.py` script you can either run `pipenv run python main.py` or run `python shell` to load the pipenv environment into your shell.
+To execute the `main.py` script you can either run `pipenv run python main.py` or run `pipenv shell` to load the pipenv environment into your shell.

 ## Usage